TeamSkorpz/1/_posts/2024-01-01-Amazon-Guide-To-Sideload.markdown

 #### Section 1: Preparing Your Amazon Fire Device.
 Before diving into sideloading, ensure you've backed up your device and checked for compatibility.
 Follow these steps to set the stage for a successful jailbreaking experience.

-> 1. Backup Your Device
+## Backup Your Device:
 >   1. Navigate to Settings > Device Options > Backup & Restore.
->   1. Select 'Back Up Now' to safeguard your data.
+>   2. Select 'Back Up Now' to safeguard your data.
->1.
-Check Compatibility
->   1. Confirm that your Amazon Fire device is compatible with sideloading.

 #### Section 2: Enabling Developer Options.
 To unlock advanced settings, enable Developer Options on your device.